 BELL: "You schooled me on that one, brother.
 You did it, you did it!"

 Before the release of Mass Effect, a video featuring Jeff Bell and other Microsoft employees using the game's dialogue wheel in real life situations appeared on the internet.
 In the video, he allows another employee to eat a cookie sitting in the middle of their conference table, a decision he later regrets.

 Jeff Bell is also seen performing "Tom Sawyer" in falsetto at Rock Band's debut in Canada in 2007.

 Jeff Bell is known for his declaration that he has a "life long passion for consumer brand marketing."
 After leaving Microsoft, he formed a Venture Capital firm, NCT Ventures LLC, to do just that, investing in and selling Clearsaleing to eBay/GSI Commerce, and Embrace Pet Insurance to a private investor group.

-in July 2014, Jeff Bell was named Chief Executive Officer of LegalShield, the US largest provider of pre-paid legal and identity theft protection plans.
+In July 2014, Jeff Bell was named Chief Executive Officer of LegalShield, the largest provider of legal and privacy management service subscriptions in North America.

 The Jeff Bell

 Jeff Bell became an iconic figure on IGN's Three Red Lights podcast because of his E3 2007 appearance, as well as subsequent marketing jargon filled interviews.
 In October of 2007, the IGN editors began using the receptionist's concierge bell, which they called "The Jeff Bell," during their podcasts.
 It would be rung whenever someone used cliche' marketing lingo on the podcast or were brave enough to utter the word "dawg."